SFF80/barkley_website/IMPORTANT_LLM_GUARDRAILS.md

 - Knowledge H2: `KNOWLEDGE`
 - Knowledge left column (3 paragraphs):
   1. `Data is exhaust.
 Knowledge is leverage.`
-  2. `Barkley enables organisations to continousouly map, navigate, predict and react to knowledge as it evolves.`
+  2. `Barkley enables organisations to continuously map, navigate, predict and react to knowledge as it evolves.`
   3. `Domain-fluent AIs work beside our Forward-Deployed Engineers to surface, structure, and use knowledge at scale — converting operational noise into compound efficiency.`
 - Knowledge right column (3 paragraphs):
   1. `As domains evolve, the system learns and adapts in real time — wiring insight directly into process, compliance, and decision.`